Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Make 2 copies of your signed Consent Order.

-- Bring the original and both copies to the Court of Queen’s Bench clerk counter.
+- Bring the original and both copies to the Court of King’s Bench clerk counter.
 You’ll get one ‘certified’ and one ‘filed’ copy back.

 - Give the ‘filed’ copy to the other party.